lsst-it/ittn-018/index.rst

 Scope
 -----
 - Fulfill the current Network Infrastructure needs of the project and allow for future growth.
 - This document focuses only on INTERNAL Network Infrastructure in Chile, it does not cover any Long-Haul Networking (LHN) design beyond the interfaces that connect the internal network in Chile to such system.
-For information about the LHN design please refer to the latest release of LSE-78.
+For information about the LHN design please refer to the latest release of `LSE-78 <https://docushare.lsst.org/docushare/dsweb/Get/LSE-78>`_.
 - While this document mentions firewalls from a functional perspective, it DOES NOT contain specific cybersecurity approaches and neither the firewall hardware.
 - This document DOES NOT cover requirements for services such as Wi-Fi and VoIP beyond the interfaces that connect the internal network in Chile to such systems.
 For information about the aforementioned services please refer to the following documents:
-  - Wi-Fi Infrastructure High-Level Design (HLD)
+  - `Wi-Fi Infrastructure High-Level Design (HLD) <https://ittn-016.lsst.io/>`_
-  - VoIP Infrastructure High-Level Design (HLD)
+  - `VoIP Infrastructure High-Level Design (HLD) <https://ittn-017.lsst.io/>`_
 - This document DOES NOT cover requirements for Network Infrastructure integration with other AURA projects.

 Assumptions and Caveats